 - Porto – 240km

 - Tui – 119km – about half of all pilgrims start at this point

-The Way of St James in Portugal is quieter than the Camino Frances, thought it is the second most popular Camino route.
-Along with the Camino del Norte, they are the only two long Caminos on the Iberian peninsular where you can walk alongside the sea at various stages.
+The Way of St James in Portugal is quieter than the Camino Frances, though it is the second most popular Camino route.
+Along with the Camino del Norte, they are the only two long Caminos on the Iberian peninsula where you can walk alongside the sea at various stages.